 Dear members of the Swiss Pain Society!

 It is a great pleasure for me to be able to address a few words to you in my function as President of our Society.
-I would like to thank all of you for the trust you have placed in me as President of the Society to guide its destiny for the next three years (2017 – 2020).
+I would like to thank all of you for the trust you have placed in me as President of the Society to guide its destiny for another three years (2020 – 2023).

 I would like to take this opportunity to explain the distribution of responsibilities, provide important information from the last General Assembly and answer frequently asked questions.

 In this sense I hope to receive suggestions and close contacts with our members in the future.

 SPS President (2017 – 2023)

 SPS responsible for member management

 Dr Nicolas Mariotti

 examines together with the SPS Board all membership applications and acts as an intermediary between the members and the SPS Board.